 This structure supports a spectrum of investors including government, development finance institutions, philanthropic organizations, corporations, high-net worth individuals, private equity, venture capital, bonds, etc.

-B-Corp:
+C-Corp:

-Spades SBC ("Specific Benefit Corporation") is a USA based B-Corp.
-Dedicating a portion of its profits to its mission, it is a mix of a nonprofit and for-profit.
+Spades is a USA-based C-corporation that dedicates a portion of its profits to its mission.
+It is a mix of nonprofit and for-profit.
 The mission is benefitted by engaging investors.